 Brett joined Watsi on September 22nd, 2016.
-Three years ago, Brett became the 2411th member to automatically support a new Watsi patient every month.
-Since then, 3,303 more people have become monthly donors!
-Brett's most recent donation supported Abdiaziz, a baby boy from Ethiopia, to fund anorectal multi-stage treatment.
+Four years ago, Brett became the 2411th member to automatically support a new Watsi patient every month.
+Since then, 3,536 more people have become monthly donors!
+Brett's most recent donation supported Skylar, a 3-year-old boy from Kenya, to fund surgery to treat his hypospadias.

 Abdiaziz is a child from Ethiopia.
 He is a beautiful baby boy.
 Abdiaziz has two brothers and a sister and he loves to play with his mom.
 Abdiaziz is exclusively breastfeeding.
 His father is an English teacher in a language school with a limited income while his mother is a house wife.
 They live in a rented house and Abdiaziz’s father's income is only enough for their basic needs.
 Abdiaziz was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
 He needs to undergo a series of procedures to eliminate bowel dysfunction.
 Abdiaziz is scheduled to undergo surgery to correct his condition on February 6th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Abdiaziz's procedure and care.
 After his recovery, Abdiaziz will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
 Abdiaziz's mom said “I hope my child will heal completely after the coming surgeries.
 I believe he will lead a bright future and a quality life.”